Toxic behavior has become an epidemic.

 It’s easy to just give up and join the pity party with all the toxic people in the room.
 But that’s not productive.
 That mentality won’t put you on a path to becoming a winner.

 Nobody dreams of being number two.
-Greatness comes from putting fundamentals together in aesthetic, positive, and powerful ways.
+Greatness comes from putting fundamentals together in positive and powerful ways.

 Take Care of Yourself